rgirish28/TestSelectr/notes.md

 - there is already a package on CRAN called selectr.
 Rename (selector?
 Tselect?
 Test Selectr?)
 - Include transformr.
 Check for normality across variables using skenwss and kurtosis z-scores etc. If the variable is not normal, iterate through a list of transformations (e.g., log, square, exponential), at each stage assessing normality, then if any transformations return a normal distribution (and transformed variable), select the most normal.
 Should this take part in a separate pre-cursor function or be integrated with the main select function?
 - Should other assumption tests be in their own function (e.g., assumptions())?
+- argument to main function called outliers = c(method 1, method 2, etc.).
+Provide different methods for removing outliers supported by the lit.
+Use Cook's distance etc. to determin outliers.